Ductinn/ctf/2021/csaw2021ctf/README.md

   return v9 - __readfsqword(0x28u);
 }
 ```
-we will got flag if out input equal to the random number `v3`
+we will get flag if our input equal to the random number `v3`
 <br />
 payload:
 ```c